 At Children's Colorado, we evaluate our success by comparing our PICU outcomes with other top pediatric hospitals.
-Transparency with our patients and colleagues is one of the keys to our success as one of the top 10 children's hospitals in the U.S.
+Transparency with our patients and colleagues is one of the keys to our success as one of the top children's hospitals in the U.S.

 With clinical staffing to match our busy unit, each child receives the individual attention and constant monitoring they need.

-Measured another way, mortality in our PICU is much lower than the national average.
-The following graph shows the standardized mortality ratio (SMR), or the predicted mortality given a patient's severity of illness, against the actual outcome.
-This means that even though our patients are sicker, they survive at a higher rate than expected.
+Mortality in our PICU is much lower than the national average.
+The following graph shows the standardized mortality ratio (SMR), or the predicted mortality given how severe a patient's illness is, against the actual outcome.
+The lower the ratio, the better.
+We then compare that measure against the national average.

 The standardized or severity-adjusted length-of-stay ratio (SLOSR) predicts length of stay based on the severity of the child's condition.
 Here, too, we are better than the national average.

-This means that our patients are sicker than at other PICUs, but they leave our PICU sooner than expected.
+Our patients are sicker than at other PICUs, but they leave our PICU sooner than expected.